DETAILED ACTION

 an upper cover which seals a surface of the case (Part 220; [0055]);

-Regarding claim 17, Lee teaches a battery pack as claimed in claim 16, and a battery cell accommodated in a plurality in the lower case (Part 240, 100, [0056]).
+Regarding claim 17, Lee and Gwon teach the limitations of claim 16, as stated above.
+Lee further teaches a battery cell accommodated in a plurality in the lower case (Part 240, 100, [0056]).

-Regarding claim 6, Lee does not explicitly teach a carrier having a porosity greater than 30%.
+Regarding claim 6, Lee and Gwon teach the limitations of claim 2, as stated above.
+Lee does not explicitly teach a carrier having a porosity greater than 30%.

 Tsukamoto teaches a carrier having a porosity greater than 5% (Summary, [006]) for the absorption of an agent.
 Tsukamoto demonstrates that increasing porosity enhances the ability of the carrier to absorb the agent.